-Affiliated Faculty, NYU Wagner; Professor of Sociology, NYU College of Arts & Sciences
+Affiliated Faculty, NYU Wagner; Professor of Sociology, NYU Department of Sociology

 Paul DiMaggio is Professor of Sociology at NYU.
 DiMaggio’s research interests include formal and informal organization, sociology of economic markets, social implications of information technology, and theory and methods in the sociology of culture.
 His recent papers have addressed the impact of network externalities on social inequality, the effects of Internet use on wages, applications of topic models to the study of culture, and the emergence of cultural hierarchy in 19th century Chicago.
 Recent books include The Twentieth-First Century Firm: Changing Economic Organization in International Perspective (edited), Art in the Lives of Immigrant Communities in the U.S. (edited with Patricia Fernandez-Kelly), and Organizzare la cultura: Imprenditoria, istitutzioni e beni culturali.